Quest For Truth

 As a spiritual seeker, finding spiritual truth is a lifelong journey.
 All you can do is acknowledge what you think you know, and start to consider as many other perspectives and viewpoints as possible.
 When you build as big a picture of all the possibilities and perspectives you will have a lot more information to help define the truth.

-Using logic and rationale you can define a truth that works for you at the current point in your life.
-Be prepared to change your perspective and truth over time.
-The very process of exposing yourself to more and more subjective perspectives will continue to shine light on that which does and does not make sense and bring you closer to a more objective truth.
+Using logic and rationale you can define a truth that works for you at any current point in your life.
+Be prepared to know it a perspective and not necessarily the truth and be prepared to change it over time.
+The very process of exposing yourself to more and more subjective perspectives will continue to shine a light on that which does and does not make sense and bring you closer to more objective truth.

-Objectively, as a human being, your truth about the universe, the world and you is always going to be subjective and biased from your own internal filters.
+Objectively, as a human being, your truth about the universe, the world and you are always going to be subjective and biased from your internal filters.

-By searching for truth and what feels good and right to you, you will continue to align with the essence of who you truly are.
-The more you search and clarify for yourself, the more you align with your purpose and true path, which is what we are here to do… subjectively!!
+By searching for truth and what feels intuitively good and right to you, you will continue to align with the essence of who you are and the essence of truth.
+The more you question and clarify and search for yourself and try to look at a different perspective, the closer you are going to get to objective truth.